adityapro3/sahayak/README.md

-📘 Sahayak
+# 📘 Sahayak

-Sahayak is a Streamlit application is used to run quizzes, store quiz results, and support basic vector-based data storage for learning and experimentation purposes.
+Sahayak is an a streamlit based application which generates personalized quizzes and question answers on the basis of students past performance with the help of ncert based curriculum books.
+The current version works on class 6-10 science subjects.

+---

-⚙️ Technologies Used
+## ⚙️ Technologies Used

-Python
+- Python
-Langchain (for vector database creation)
+- Langchain (for vector database creation)
-Streamlit (for UI and app execution)
+- Streamlit (for UI and app execution)
-SQLite (for storing quiz results)
+- SQLite (for storing quiz results)
-Vector Store (for semantic or experimental data storage)
+- Vector Store (for semantic or experimental data storage)
+- ollama (for calling the llm)

+## 📂 Project Structure

 sahayak/
 │